DenzelAnoliefo/odin-recipes/README.md

 odin recipes is a website currently constructed entirely using only HTML5 that consists of some of my favourite recipes.

 Through this project, I learned and practiced my HTML fundamentals.
-Basic concepts such as iserting images, links, lists, etc.
+Basic concepts such as inserting images, links, lists, etc.

-Later on, I'll be updating this project using css and further down the line in my learning journey using javascript.
+Later on, I'll be updating this project using CSS and further down the line in my learning journey using JavaScript.